Why Retirees Need a Different Kind of Dentistry

 Physician coordination is essential for safe, effective treatment.
 Medication management requires understanding drug interactions and timing considerations.
 Risk assessment must account for multiple health factors that affect treatment outcomes.

-Our Four Pillars for Retirees
+The Four Pillars for Retirees

 Pillar 1: Fighting Tooth Decay